-The above procedure produced a reasonable tree reflecting the dates from recent publications without the inefficiency of repeating many dating analyses from scratch.
-This analysis would still result in phylogenies with substantial dating uncertainty.
-We reduced the whole tree to keep only the three successive non-carnivorous sister groups for each carnivorous clade.
-We then kept only one species per genus for other non-carnivorous clades.
-This reduced the tree from 74,533 species to around 1879, 432 of which are carnivorous.
+After assembling the overall supertree (74,533 species), we reduced it in order to avoid wasting computational effort on the vast regions of the tree that are noncarnivorous.
+For each carnivorous clade, we kept only three successive non-carnivorous sister groups for each carnivorous clade, and only one species per genus for other non-carnivorous clades.
+This reduced the tree from 74,533 species to around 1879 species, 432 of which are carnivorous.
+This included enough noncarnivorous branchlength to record that each carnivorous clade evolved independently from noncarnivorous ancestors.

-Classifications of Carnivorous Plant Trap Types
+Classification of Carnivorous Plant Trap Types